Raphile14/hardwarelock/README.md

 This project's goal is to prevent non-technical users from distributing and running your JAR on unknown devices.
 This is particularly useful if you develop hardware and software projects with Java or Kotlin and are looking for a way to protect your software even a little bit.
+This project is not meant to be an all-in-one solution for your protection needs.

 ## Getting Started